-If you have an employment issue that needs to be pursued further – for example, if your rights are being infringed or you want to make a claim under employment or equality legislation – your ASTI IR official can represent you in meetings with school management or with the Department of Education and Skills.
+If you have an employment issue that needs to be pursued further – for example, if your rights are being infringed or you want to make a claim under employment or equality legislation – your ASTI IR official can represent you in meetings with school management or with the Department of Education.
 Many issues can be resolved through discussion at this level but, if necessary, your IR representative will advise and support you through the next steps.
 They can prepare your case for, and represent you at, any necessary meetings or hearings.

 The ASTI provides advice and representation to members whose employment rights may be infringed.
 Through the ASTI, members can access professional industrial relations support and advice, and legal representation, if necessary.
-ASTI staff represent members in meetings with school management and the Department of Education and Skills.
+ASTI staff represent members in meetings with school management and the Department of Education.
 Most issues can be resolved through discussion at this level.
 Where necessary, however, the ASTI will represent and support members in cases taken under employment or equality legislation.

 If you have a question about your employment rights, you can contact your Industrial Relations official for expert advice.